-As some folks predicted some time ago, Brian Windhorst will leave the Plain Dealer’s Cavs beat to follow LeBron to Miami where he’ll cover the Miami Heat for ESPN.
-Many in town are understandably sad to see Windhorst go, and some like Cleveland radio personality Bob Frantz have responded with anger to Windhorst’s decision (lowercase “d”).
-The anger seems easy enough to understand as well, at least at its source, since we might never stop wondering how much differently things might have gone with LeBron James in Cleveland if Windhorst or any of the others on the beat that he dominated would have asked some different questions while LeBron was still a Cavalier.
+As some folks predicted awhile ago, Brian Windhorst will leave the Plain Dealer’s Cavs beat to follow LeBron to Miami where he’ll cover the Miami Heat for ESPN.
+Many in town are understandably sad to see Windhorst go, and some like Cleveland radio personality Bob Frantz have responded with anger to Windhorst’s decision.
+The anger seems easy enough to understand as well, at least at its source, since Cleveland might never stop wondering how much differently things might have gone with LeBron James in town if Windhorst or any of the others on the beat that he dominated would have asked some different questions while LeBron was still a Cavalier.

 If it’s fine for folks to think that LeBron is the biggest jerk on Earth, then it’s only right to ask questions about why it took so long for so many of them to come to that conclusion after having worshipped the superstar for seven-plus years.

 It’s so much easier to do with hindsight, of course, but when a disaster on the order of The Decision goes down, it’s impossible not to wonder about those who were in the best position to shed light on what went wrong.
 Especially the ones who end up getting promoted for their efforts.
 LeBron and Windhorst are gone, but we’re still here with the Cavs and Dan Gilbert.
 The same Dan Gilbert who’s essentially admitted to Windhorst’s charge, repeated last night in an interview Windhorst gamely gave to Frantz, that the Cavs organization “put up barriers to protect LeBron.”
 We can mostly just guess at what these barriers protected, but we know that whatever was behind them, they didn’t serve their intended purpose of preserving the organization’s relationship with LeBron, a relationship that really couldn’t have had an uglier ending.
-From this perspective, breaking these barriers, like with penetrating journalism, could only have helped.
+With hindsight it’s especially clear that having broken these barriers, such as with penetrating journalism, could only have helped.

 Because these barriers might have been usefully attacked from different sides, we also have to question the inability of Windhorst (and apparently everybody else on the local beat) to penetrate LeBron’s inner circle, or even stake out a useful position on its periphery.